 The All-American Youth Orchestra of 1941

 The following Spring of 1941, Stokowski auditioned and formed a new "All-American Youth Orchestra" with less professional orchestra musicians and more of a younger group of musicians ages 17 to 22 44.
 Financing it out of his own funds, Stokowski arranged an extensive summer tour for the Orchestra in 51 cities in the USA (plus Toronto, Canada) 16 starting 11 May 1941 in Atlantic City, New Jersey and concluding in the Rose Bowl in Pasadena, California.
 Plans to conclude the tour in San Diego, California/Tijuana, Mexico were abandoned due to considerations of money and fatigue after such a grueling tour 16.
-Following the conclusion of the 1941 tour, recording sessions with the All-American Youth Orchestra followed in Los Angeles 3 to 20 July 1941 by Columbia Records including two of the American contemporary pieces featured during the tour: Cowell's Tales of our Countryside, and the Scherzo from Paul Creston's Symphony no 1. (see the complete discography of these 1941 All-American Youth Orchestra recordings by clicking here .
+Following the conclusion of the 1941 tour, recording sessions with the All-American Youth Orchestra followed in Los Angeles 3 to 20 July 1941 by Columbia Records including two of the American contemporary pieces featured during the tour: Cowell's Tales of our Countryside, and the Scherzo from Paul Creston's Symphony no 1.
+Click here to read about the 1940 and 1941 All-American Youth Orchestra musicians and discograpy .

 Stokowski's Initial Concert of the 1941 trans-continental tour of the All-American Youth Orchestra

 Stokowski's 1940 performances with this orchestra were usually fresh and exciting and well-received by critics.
 However, the 1941 recordings were less successful, perhaps due to fatigue.
 Technically, the recordings from both years were not up to the standards of recordings in Philadelphia by the Victor engineers.
 However, the records did introduce many listeners to the short-lived All-American Youth Orchestra made up of many musicians who would go on to orchestra careers.